mstocco/mariostoc.co/content/traininglog/20230409-challenge2023-11weeksout.md

 At 76 minutes, my right foot said, "No mas!"

 Reviewing the L/R balance data, the foot was hinting that it was getting tired.
+Started ~50/50 and gradually measured to around ~61/39.

 #### HEARTRATE CHART
 ![Bike](/assets/jpg/bike-20230410.jpeg)